hatopopvr/scoresaber-enhanced-bl-replays/README.md

 This script may encounter issues with CORS (Cross-Origin Resource Sharing) policy, preventing it from fetching data from the BeatLeader API.
 A possible workaround for this issue is to use a browser extension that allows CORS, such as [CORS Unblock for Chrome](https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino).

+## Data Storage

+This script uses the local storage feature provided by Tampermonkey to cache the ReplayId for each score.
+The purpose of this caching is to reduce the number of requests made to the BeatLeader API and improve the performance of the script.
+The stored data includes the playerId, hash, difficulty, and modifiedScore of each score, and the corresponding ReplayId.
+This data is used only for the functionality of this script and is not shared with any other scripts or services.